A disaster your MacBook Pro. MacBook Air or iMac is out of space.

 Only available in dark blue.

 A little disappointing.
 As you won’t find the attractive, bright lollypop colors of the non for Mac My Passport drive.

-But your My Passport for Mac drive’s case is a bit different to the usual.
+But your My Passport for Mac’s case is a bit different to the usual.

-About half of the outside cover has a glossy dark blue finish.
-The other is matt with a diagonal design.
+About half of the outside cover has a mid to dark blue finish.
+The half has a diagonal design.

-If you’d like to keep your Western Digital My Passport drive shiny and clean.
+If you’d like to keep your WD My Passport drive looking good.
 I wouldn’t just throw it in your back pack.
 Or in your large purse where your keys could scratch the outer cover.

 Another reason to keep it in one of cases I mention above when you’re not using.